Histogram Options Menus

 • All Included Tumors - the RDAH tumor region includes the active tumor, or, in the case of multiple tumors, all included tumors.

-• Tumor 2 - the RDAH tumor region is the base of tumor #2, even if it is not active or included.
+• Only Tumor #2 - the RDAH tumor region is the base of tumor #2, even if it is not active or included.
 This enables unused tumors to be repurposed as retinal regions of interest.

-• Tumor 3 - the RDAH tumor region is the base of tumor #3, even if it is not active or included.
+• Only Tumor #3 - the RDAH tumor region is the base of tumor #3, even if it is not active or included.
 This enables unused tumors to be repurposed as retinal regions of interest.

-• Tumor 4 - the RDAH tumor region is the base of tumor #4, even if it is not active or included.
+• Only Tumor #4 - the RDAH tumor region is the base of tumor #4, even if it is not active or included.
 This enables unused tumors to be repurposed as retinal regions of interest.